threeandthreee/Archipelago/worlds/tloz_ooa/docs/en_The Legend of Zelda - Oracle of Ages.md

 ## Currently Known Bugs

-- Some locations doesn't show their item properly (and show instead the vanilla item).
-This include :
-    - Cheval Invention
-    - Cheval Test
-    - Past Library
-    - Present Library
-- Maku Tree gift doesn't drop properly (instead just spawn on the ground)
-- Flute sprite show the strange flute sprite instead of the correct companion flute sprite
-- Progressive Shield doesn't work properly if you lose your shield to a like-like
-- Trees aren't properly tracked
-- Cheating in an essence break the second screen of the inventory (Please don't)
+* Cheating in an essence break the second screen of the inventory (Please don't)
-- Gasha trees are turbo broken
-- send_location command doesn't seems to work properly with the trees
-- The harp can become cursed when you get the seedshooter (you can select it and reselect a song to fix it)
-- Seed satchel upgrade think it's a key.
+* Some key door are only locked in one side, which create situation when you enter a screen and you are softlock if don't have the key.
+* Trade items aren't displayed properly in the second screen

 ## Frequently Asked Questions